Deputy Director, Free Expression Project

 The compensation for this position ranges from $90K–$135K.
 Compensation is determined on a tiered pay scale based on years of experience and the responsibilities of the role.
 Candidates may request guidance on where they would fall within the salary range during or prior to their first interview.
 CDT provides a generous benefits package that includes health care and dental coverage for employees and dependents, a retirement plan, paid vacation, sick days, and parental leave.

-This position is based in CDT’s Washington, D.C. office, which operates on a hybrid schedule with a target of 3 days in office per week.
+This position is based in CDT’s Washington, D.C. office, which operates on a hybrid schedule with 3 days in office per week.
 A different hybrid schedule may be considered in exceptional cases, and is available if needed as a disability accommodation.

 Please send a résumé and a cover letter explaining your interest in the position to [email protected].